 Belfast, ME 04915

-We welcome your submission to be part of a diverse and rich celebration of the power of poetry to move hearts and minds.
-For more information, and for reference to previous festival performances, browse the festival website, friend The Belfast Poetry Festival on Facebook, or email Jacob Fricke.
+For more information on the 10th Annual Belfast Poetry Festival, the contest, or the Gallery Hunt, or for reference to previous festival performances, browse the festival website, friend The Belfast Poetry Festival on Facebook, or email Jacob Fricke.

 The Belfast Poetry Festival is co-sponsored by the

 Friday, October 4, 5-8 pm | Downtown Belfast